zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 “To pay someone under the table” would mean that yo u're not telling the government.
 Martin says, “Are you sure that's wise? ” meaning do you really think that's a good idea?
 “You could get busted for tax e vasion.”
 “To get busted” (busted) is to get caught by the authorities – or i n this case, by the government – for doing something illegal.
 If the police arrest y ou for drinking and driving, you would get “busted.”
 We could say, “You got busted” – you got arrested, you got caught, you got found out.
 You can also use this in  a school, for example.
 If a student is doing something wrong and the teacher fi nds out, we could say that student got “busted.”
 The teacher would punish the student.

 In our dialogue, Martin is worried about Jina getti ng busted for tax evasion.
-“Evasion” (evasion) is avoiding something, not doin g something.
+“Evasion” (evasion) is avoiding something, not doing something.
 “Tax evasion” would be not paying your taxes, and the government doesn't like that at all.
 Jina is not worried, however.
 She says, “No one will be the wiser if I pay a few people off the books.”
 The expression “No one will be the wiser” (wiser) means nobody

 will know what has happened, and it will remain a s ecret.
 “No one will be the wiser” means no one will find out.